-Environmental review and compliance is an integral component of the METRO Gold Line.
+Environmental review and compliance is an integral component of the METRO Gold Line to identify benefits and impacts to the environment, community and businesses in the corridor.
 All new transit projects applying for federal funding under the Federal Transit Administration’s (FTA) New Starts Program are required to complete an environmental review document per the National Environmental Policy Act (NEPA) and the Minnesota Environmental Policy Act (MEPA).
-This page provides information about the environmental regulations affecting the METRO Gold Line and links to relevant environmental studies and reports.
+This page provides information about the environmental regulations affecting the Gold Line and links to relevant environmental studies and reports.

-The Alternatives Analysis is available on the Project Library page.
+The Alternatives Analysis is available on the Project Facts page.

 Since then, through the Scoping and Locally Preferred Alternative processes, the Gateway Corridor/METRO Gold Line has reduced its geographic reach from Hudson, Wisconsin to Woodbury, Minnesota, which is a 10-mile reduction in total project length.
 Additionally, transit technologies under evaluation have been reduced from LRT, BRT and Managed Lanes to only BRT.
 These changes resulted in only one viable BRT alignment.
 That alignment also has a low potential for impacts because it is primarily within existing public right-of-way.
 Based on these changes, the FTA and WCRRA, in consultation with the Minnesota Department of Transportation and the Metropolitan Council, determined that an Environmental Assessment (EA) is the appropriate NEPA class of action consistent with other projects of its scope and scale.
 A 10-day public comment period was held for people to comment on the change from an EIS to an EA.
 Three comments were received.

-The Change to Environmental Process Background and the Environmental Impact Statement Termination Comment Summary are available on the Project Library page.
+The Environmental Impact Statement Termination Notification ad the Environment Impact Statement Termination Comment Summary are available on this page, under Environmental documentation.